-In 2011, the Group achieved record performances with its best results for revenue, operating income and net income in its history with net sales of €36.2 million, up 11 % (13% at constant exchange rates) over the previous year.
-On that basis, Esker had the best year since its creation driven by the success of document process automation solutions that grew 17% in the period to account for 82% of total Group revenue in 2011.
+- In 2011, the Group achieved a record performance with its best results for revenue, operating income and net income in its history with net sales of €36.2 million, up 11 % (13% at constant exchange rates) over the previous year.
+On that basis, Esker had the best year since its creation driven by the success of document process automation solutions that grew 17% in the period to account for 82% of total Group revenue in 2011. - In 2012, the Group maintained its forward momentum, with another record performance on gains in both sales (+11%) and earnings (+14%) from its market positioning and cloud computing model.
+At constant exchange rates Group revenue rose 6% to reach €40.3 million.
+This period was marked by a very strong acceleration in the adoption of the cloud model by companies at the expense of the traditional software licensing activity that experienced a slowdown.